Colossal grain growth yields single-crystal metal foils by contact-free annealing

 - AMER ASSOC ADVANCEMENT SCIENCE

-- Single-crystal metals have unique properties due to the absence of grain boundaries and strong anisotropy.
+- Single-crystal metals have distinctive properties owing to the absence of grain boundaries and strong anisotropy.
 Commercial single-crystal metals are usually synthesized by bulk crystal growth or by deposition of thin films onto substrates, and they are expensive and small.
-We prepare extremely large single-crystal metal foils by ‘contact-free annealing’ from commercial polycrystalline foils.
-The colossal grain growth (up to 32 cm2) is achieved by minimizing contact stresses, resulting in a preferred in-plane and out-of-plane crystal orientation, and is driven by surface energy minimization during the rotation of the crystal lattice followed by ‘consumption’ of neighboring grains.
-Industrial scale production of single-crystal metal foils is possible from this discovery.
+We prepared extremely large single-crystal metal foils by “contact-free annealing” from commercial polycrystalline foils.
+The colossal grain growth (up to 32 square centimeters) is achieved by minimizing contact stresses, resulting in a preferred in-plane and out-of-plane crystal orientation, and is driven by surface energy minimization during the rotation of the crystal lattice followed by “consumption” of neighboring grains.
+Industrial-scale production of single-crystal metal foils is possible as a result of this discovery.

 - ; Go to Link

 can give you direct access to the published full text of this article.
 (UNISTARs only)

 Items in DSpace are protected by copyright, with all rights reserved, unless otherwise indicated.